CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 ## Summary

-In this lab, you have completed the following tasks:
-- Comprehended the Flow Development Lifecycle
+In this lab, you reviewed the key concepts of the Flow Development Lifecycle.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next Lab.